 If you’re reading this… then you probably have cellulite… but it’s not too late.
 Most women will encounter those pesky dimples at some point in their lives.
 It can be a major source of insecurity for many, and the reason we cover up with a sarong or sometimes avoid the pool all together.
 We all secretly love to catch a glimpse of an unedited paparazzi shot exposing our favourite celeb caught off-guard sporting the tell-tale dimples that make them human, and we’ve probably tried every overpriced cream, wrap, or sonic treatment on the market.
-The good news is, there is hope.
-Cellulite is not the be-all-end-all of your beach bod… with a little patience and persistence, it can be harnessed.
+But cellulite should not be the be-all-end-all of your beach bod… many see it as a sign of a beautiful natural woman, and you’re in great company.
+Regardless, with a little patience and persistence, it can be harnessed.
 Here’s the cellulite 411…

 What is it?